 - bank details

-Some data is called special category which is more sensitive, and we have to look after it more carefully.
+Some data is called special category which is more sensitive, and must be treated with additional protective measures.
 This includes details of:

 - ethnic origin